tsygulevsergey-pixel/BinanceBotAssistant/replit.md

 - **StrategyManager**: Orchestrates strategies with regime-based selection.
 - **Signal Dataclass**: Standardized signal output with confluence tracking.
 - **5 CORE STRATEGIES**: Liquidity Sweep, Break & Retest, Order Flow, MA/VWAP Pullback, Volume Profile.
 - **Action Price System**: Rewritten on EMA200 Body Cross logic with an 11-component scoring system for STANDARD, SCALP, and SKIP regimes.
-Includes JSONL logging for ML analysis and real-time MFE/MAE tracking.
-  - **Event-Driven Execution**: Runs after 15m candles are loaded and saved.
-Supports partial loading.
+Supports JSONL logging for ML analysis and real-time MFE/MAE tracking.
+It executes after 15m candles are loaded, with a 31-second delay for data finalization, using the confirming candle's close price for entry and calculating TP based on R-distance from SL.
-  - **31-Second Delay**: Waits 31 seconds after any candle close for Binance to finalize data.
-  - **Entry Price**: Uses close price of confirming candle.
-  - **TP Calculation**: TP1 = Entry ± R, TP2 = Entry ± 2R where R = |Entry - SL|.
-  - **Telegram Signals**: 🟢 for LONG, 🔴 for SHORT.

 ### Market Analysis System
 - **MarketRegimeDetector**: Classifies market into TREND/SQUEEZE/RANGE/CHOP/UNDECIDED.